Although very different, similarities do exist between the tension that surrounded the Berlin Wall and Australia’s division over Australia Day.

 In the years after WW2, Berlin found itself isolated from the rest of Democratic West Germany.
 It became an island surrounded by Communist East Germany.
-Germans in this region were divided by political ideologies and a 155km wall.
+Germans in this region were divided by political ideologies and a 155km wall that encircled Berlin.

 In Australia, we aren’t dealing with Communism Vs Democracy.
-Both Indigenous and Non-Indigenous people are relatively in favour of a democratic system; even though the current model is failing.
-But there are some very different ideologies that exist between those in power in Australia compared to ideologies held by many Indigenous people.
+Both Indigenous and Non-Indigenous people are relatively in favour of a democratic system; even though the current system has its faults.
+Here, we are faced with some very different ideologies that exist between those in power in Australia compared to ideologies held by many Indigenous people.

 The most stark difference between Indigenous ideologies and the government’s are in regards to land management.
 The government seeks to exploit and profit from the land whereas Indigenous people prefer to protect the land for the survival of future generations.
 There are differences in other areas (like education and families) but land management lies at the core of the divide here in Australia.